 Change P325 L39 as follow

-TDD SSW and TDD SSW Ack frames transmitted in the same TDD slot shall be separated with SBIFS interval and shall have a strictly increasing Count Index subfield value.
+TDD SSW and TDD SSW Ack frames transmitted in the same TDD slot shall be transmitted with the same MCS, shall be separated with SBIFS interval and shall have a strictly increasing Count Index subfield value.
 The first TDD SSW frame or TDD SSW Ack frame transmitted in a TDD slot shall have the Count Index subfield set to 0.